-Amy Klobuchar joins 2020 Democratic field, promising to win back Midwest voters from Trump
+Amy Klobuchar joins 2020 Democratic field, promising to win back Midwest voters from Trump in snowy speech

 The Minnesota Democrat becomes the eighth major candidate – and the fifth Democratic senator - to announce a bid for president or the formation of an exploratory committee.
 Klobuchar’s announcement came a day after Sen. Elizabeth Warren, D-Mass., officially launched her presidential campaign.

-"I am running for every American," Klobuchar said.
-"As your president I will look you in the eye, I will tell it like it is... and I will lead from the heart."
+"I don’t have a lot of money," she said on Sunday.
+"I have grit.
+I have family.
+I have friends, and I have you."

-Klobuchar, 58, is hoping to belay her success in her home state – she easily won a third-term last year and enjoys broad support from voters in urban, suburban and rural areas, including in dozens of counties Trump won in 2016 – and her reputation as a straight-shooting pragmatist who gets legislation passed onto the national stage.
-Klobuchar is already scheduled to speak Feb.
+Klobuchar, 58, is hoping to belay her success in her home state – she easily won a third term last year and has enjoyed broad support from voters in urban, suburban and rural areas, including in dozens of counties Trump won in 2016 – and her reputation as a straight-shooting pragmatist who gets legislation passed onto the national stage.
+Klobuchar already is scheduled to speak Feb.
 21 in Iowa, the site of the nation's first caucuses on the nominating calendar.

 Her campaign, however, ran into a speed bump even before she made her presidential announcement when HuffPost reported this week that Klobuchar had such a bad reputation over her treatment of staff that a number of potential staffers withdrew from consideration to manage her campaign because of it.